-- a three-to-five year period is a typical performance measurement period for this type of compensation element; - we have traditionally used a three-year period; - three years is of sufficient duration so that high or low performance in one year should neither guarantee nor preclude a payout; and - · three years' duration also helps assure participants that their performance will influence a payout during the measurement period.
+- a three-to-five year period is a typical performance measurement period for this type of compensation element; - · we have traditionally used a three-year period; - three years is of sufficient duration so that high or low performance in one year should neither guarantee nor preclude a payout; and - three years' duration also helps assure participants that their performance will influence a payout during the measurement period.

-As a result of the three-year performance period, in any given year each named executive officer generally has outstanding grants covering three concurrent periods.
+As a result of the three-year performance period, in any given year, our senior executive officers generally have outstanding grants covering three concurrent periods.

-On February 22, 2012, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2012 table on page 40.
-The Committee set a target percentage of each named executive officer's base salary that was consistent with our objective of targeting the market median compensation level as described above.
-Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2012 through December 2014.
-For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2012 table under "Equity Incentive Plan Awards-Long Term Incentive Plan Awards Granted in February 2012" beginning on page 49.
+On February 21, 2013, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2013 table on page 40.
+The Committee set a target percentage of each senior executive officer's base salary that was consistent with our objective of targeting the market median compensation level as described above.
+Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2013 through December 2015.
+For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2013 table under "Executive Compensation Tables-Equity Incentive Plan Awards-Long Term Incentive Plan Awards Granted in February 2013" beginning on page 48.

-Long term incentive compensation is allocated between performance shares and stock awards on a 70% and 30% basis, respectively.
+Long term incentive compensation has been allocated between performance shares and stock awards on a 70% and 30% basis, respectively.
 This allocation provides what the Committee considers to be an appropriate blend of grants.
 The Compensation Committee reviews the allocation between performance shares and stock awards annually with its compensation consultant, Cook & Co.
-In 2012, Cook & Co. confirmed that the allocation between performance shares and stock awards on a 70% and 30% basis, respectively, was market-based among both utility peers and the general industry.
-Cook & Co. also informed the Compensation Committee that it believes that the blend is sufficient to provide both an incentive and retention effect for our named executive officers.
-Our 2012 performance share awards were made in two separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
-The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 18 companies (consisting of CenterPoint Energy and the other 17 companies listed above on page 27) that generate at least 70% of their income from regulated operations (we refer to this group as the regulated utility subset of the S&P Utility Index).
+In 2013, Cook & Co. confirmed that the allocation between performance shares and stock awards on a 70% and 30% basis, respectively, was market-based among both utility peers and the general industry.
+Cook & Co. also informed the Compensation Committee that it believes that the blend is sufficient to provide both an incentive and retention effect for our senior executive officers.
+Our 2013 performance share awards were made in two separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
+The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 17 companies, consisting of CenterPoint Energy and the other 16 companies listed above on page 49 (we refer to this group as the peer group subset of the S&P Utility Index).
 The second is based on achieving specified earnings per share goals over the three-year performance cycle.